Information for term Spanish Language & Mexican Culture

 - Learn about the ancient art and history of the Yucatán at the Mayan World Museum.
 (You’ll be well prepped for group excursions to archaeological sites!)

-- Tour the Museum of Contemporary Art and city art galleries.
+- Tour the Music Palace and city art galleries.

-- Shop for exotic fruits and tasty snacks at the bountiful Mercado Lucas De Galvéz marketplace
+- Shop for exotic fruits and tasty snacks at the bountiful Lucas De Galvéz marketplace.

 - Explore the ruins of Chichén Itzá – one of the most famous pre-Columbian cities built by the Maya.
 Nearby, discover amazing geological formations like the sacred cenote Sacamucuy (swimming hole) and then swim in its crystal-clear waters.